mitll/LLClass/README.md

 ### Tests
-* See LIDSpec for more usage examples.
+* LIDSpec has more usage examples.
+* EvalSpec has tests that show swapping out an LLClass classifier for a langid.py service classifier.
+* TwitterEvalSpec has tests for running against twitter data from https://blog.twitter.com/2015/evaluating-language-identification-performance
+* RESTServiceSpec shows variations on running the RESTService

 ###sbt behind a firewall
 * You may need to add a repositories file like this under your ~/.sbt directory: